 We spent ages trying to choose what to call the courses!
 "Boot camp" was perfect, but too American; Andrew's "Zero to Hero" a bit too whimsical; and Sam's "VBA to VBZ" clever, but too specific.

 For each fast-track course we've taken the contents of two two-day courses and combined them together into a single three-day course.

 Two into one does go - you just have to pour carefully, as explained below - although occasionally the odd extra topic has been "spilled".

 So where does the extra time come from?
 A combination of two things:

-|Faster pace||Our fast-track courses run (as the name might suggest) at a faster pace than our standard courses, allowing us to more time to cover extra topics.
+Our fast-track courses run (as the name might suggest) at a faster pace than our standard courses, allowing us more time to cover extra topics.

-For any training course some of the first day is wasted, as the trainer gets to know the group, understand their abilities and limitations and as everyone gets settled in.
-On days two and three of a fast-track course no time is wasted with introductions and general information.|
+For any training course some time on the first day is not spent on training, as the trainer gets to know the group, understand their abilities and limitations and as everyone gets settled in.
+For a fast-track course days two and three can then be devoted entirely to training.

 Set against this it's worth noting that people naturally fade towards the end of a course, and the longer the course the more pronounced this effect!